 You can skip to specific pages in your document if you know the page number.
 Pinning pages makes them easier to access on the homepage.
 You won’t be wasting time scrolling or navigating your document to find pages in the app.
 Simply pin it and pick up where you left off when you return.

 Draw with Touch lets you draw with your finger, meaning you can use passive styluses in the app.

-The app’s homepage displays your tags/folders on the left sidebar.
-For those that prefer the folders feel, you can create hierarchies by dragging and dropping your folders into other folders.
+The app’s homepage displays your tags and folders on the left sidebar.
+You can create hierarchies by dragging and dropping folders into other folders if you prefer the folder feel.
 It’s easier to understand how your folders are related to each other.
 Your pinned notebooks and pages are at the very top.

 Universal search in the app is currently limited to your notebook titles.
-We hope in the future we’ll be able to search through the contents of our documents as well.
-Your notebooks can display as lists or thumbnails and you can sort them by date or name.
+We hope that in the future we’ll be able to search through the contents of our documents as well.
+Your notebooks can display as lists or thumbnails, and you can sort them by date or name.